MicrosoftDocs/windows-driver-docs/migration-guide/index.md

 1. **BEFORE YOU PROCEED** : Work with CP Coordinator to publish to LIVE.
 It is a good idea to bundle our production requests so we don't have conflicting edits to the Dev Center HXT file.

-2. ** CP Cordintator -- Submit Prodreqest to update STAGE** with revised hardware_dev_center.hxt, hw_nodes, and your WDCML project
+2. ** CP Cordintator -- Submit Prodrequest to update STAGE** with revised hardware_dev_center.hxt, hw_nodes, and your WDCML project

 3. **Make sure TOC works correctly**
     * Technology link in the TOC points to new parent in HW_NODES